Position

 • Bachelor's degree in Computer Science, Information Technology, or a related field.

-• Proven experience in a technical support or IT specialist role.
+• Proven experience as a Technical Specialist or in a similar role.

-• Strong knowledge of operating systems, networking, and hardware.
+• Strong knowledge of operating systems, networking, and system administration.

 Is becoming a Technical Specialist a good career path?

 A Technical Specialist plays a key role in many industries.
-They focus on using technology to solve problems.
+They work with technology to solve problems and improve processes.
 This job often involves working with software, hardware, and networks.
-Specialists must stay up-to-date with the latest tech trends.
-They work closely with other teams to ensure everything runs smoothly.
+Specialists must stay updated on the latest tech trends.
+They often work in teams with other IT professionals.

 Here are some pros and cons to consider: